indiana-university/rivet-react/src/docs/border.md

 <Container border="all">Component with a border on all edges</Container>
 <Container border="radius">Component with a border on all edges and rounded corners</Container>
 <Container border={["top","bottom"]}>Component with a border on the top and bottom edges</Container>
+<Container border="-right">Component with a border missing on the right edge</Container>
 ```